MercanoGlobal/Osclass-Enterprise/README.md

 </p>

 # Osclass Enterprise
-Osclass Enterprise is the continuation of the Osclass v3.8.0 project and contains hundreds of fixes and improvements (check the CHANGELOG).
+Osclass Enterprise is the continuation of the Osclass v3.8.0 project and contains hundreds of fixes and improvements (check the CHANGELOG).<br>
-Create your own online business with the best open-source classifieds software.
+:arrow_right: Create your own online business with the best open-source classifieds software. :arrow_left:

 > [Release Announcement](https://www.valueweb.gr/forums/osclass-enterprise-release/release-osclass-enterprise/)